dcalhoun/davidcalhoun.me/posts/building-software-together.md

 ---
-description: "A practical guide to code review.",
+description: "A practical guide to code review."
-published: "2019-12-27",
+published: "2019-12-27"
-title: "Building Software Together",
+title: "Building Software Together"
 ---

 Writing code with other people is hard.
 Thankfully, companies like GitHub have built great tools to help make it easier.
 Tools so great that it’s difficult for me to remember the days before GitHub Pull Requests with easy-to-follow conversations through inline comments on diff files.